-2. A manmade wet detention system shall include a minimum of 35 percent littoral zone, concentrated at the outfall, for biological assimilation of pollutants.
+2.3.
+A manmade wet detention system shall include a minimum of 35 percent littoral zone, concentrated at the outfall, for biological assimilation of pollutants.
 The percentage of littoral zone is based on the ratio of vegetated littoral zone to the surface area of the pond at the control elevation.
 The littoral zone shall be no deeper than 3.5 feet below the design overflow elevation.
+The design overflow elevation shall be no higher than 10 inches above the control elevation.
 The treatment volume should not cause the pond level to rise more that 18 inches above the control elevation.
 Mulching and/or planting is desirable but not required, unless the soils in the proposed littoral zone are not capable of supporting wetland vegetation.
 In this case mulching will be required.
 Native vegetation that becomes established in the littoral zone must be maintained as part of the operation permit.
+Water quality treatment shall be provided in a permanent pool volume (PPV) below the control elevation.
+Credit for the PPV is limited to a maximum depth of 8 feet since stratification and low light penetration may hamper proper mixing and biological processes below this depth.
+The gravity overflow weir shall be multi-stage, first having a "v"-notch or other gravity drawdown control device sized to discharge 1/2 inch of detention runoff (mixing volume) from the contributing area in 24 hours with 10-inches maximum head; and a broad crested weir sized to meet water quantity discharge requirements under Part III of this Volume II.
+Credit for water guantity storage shall be allowed above the control elevation and the pond seasonal high water level (SHWL).
+The control elevation ("v"-notch or other gravity control device) shall be above the SHWL and above the wet season tailwater in the receiving water, but no higher than 2 feet above the SHWL.

-3. Isolated natural wetlands can be used as a wet detention system when not in conflict with environmental or public use considerations.
+3.4.
+Isolated natural wetlands can be used as a wet detention system when not in conflict with environmental or public use considerations.

-(a) If the required treatment volume cannot be detained within the limits of the isolated wetland boundaries and range of natural water levels, expansion of the wetland will be allowed when it can be shown that the excavation will not adversely impact the wetland.
+(a) If the PPVrequired treatment volume cannot be rdetained within the limits of the isolated wetland boundaries and range of natural water levels, expansion of the wetland will be allowed when it can be shown that the excavation will not adversely impact the wetland.

-(b) The treatment volume cannot adversely impact the wetland so that it fluctuates beyond the range of natural water levels.
-The available volume is determined based on site-specific conditions and an analysis of the isolated wetland to be used.
+(b) The mixingtreatment volume cannot adversely impact the wetland so that it fluctuates beyond the range of natural water levels.
+The available volume is determined based on site- specific conditions and an analysis of the isolated wetland to be used.